 - Neck pain and dry eyes and mouth.

 - Rarely, inflammation of the blood vessels, the lining of the lungs, or the sac enclosing the heart.

 Causes of Rheumatoid Arthritis

-Genetic (inherited) factors: Scientists have discovered that certain genes known to play a role in the immune system are associated with rheumatoid arthritis.
-However, some people who have these particular genes never develop the disease.
-This suggests that genes are not the only factor in the development of rheumatoid arthritis.
-What is clear, however, is that more than one gene is involved in determining whether a person develops rheumatoid arthritis and how severe the disease will become.
+- Genes.
+Certain genes that affect how the immune system works may lead to rheumatoid arthritis.
+However, some people who have these genes never develop the disease.
+This suggests that genes are not the only factor in the development of RA.
+In addition, more than one gene may determine who gets the disease and how severe it will become.

 - The disease may improve during pregnancy and flare after pregnancy.

 Doctors diagnose RA by:

 - Ordering imaging studies, such as x-rays or ultrasound.